Local Dentists. Personalised Dental Care.

 in Bunbury

-Eversmile Dental provides wisdom teeth removal in Bunbury with careful attention to clinical standards and patient care.
+Eversmile Dental offers wisdom teeth removal in Bunbury, performed in accordance with clinical standards and patient care.
 Our team explains the procedure clearly to support your decision-making.

 What to Know About Wisdom Teeth and Oral Health

-Wisdom teeth usually appear between the ages of 17 and 25, often causing crowding, discomfort, or gum inflammation.
-They may gradually push against nearby teeth, leading to misalignment, pain, or infection if not addressed early.
+Wisdom teeth usually appear between the ages of 17 and 25 and, in some cases, may cause crowding, discomfort, or gum inflammation.
+They can sometimes place pressure on nearby teeth, which may lead to changes in alignment or irritation if not monitored.
 A dental assessment can identify potential issues early, allowing for timely care that supports your long-term oral health and comfort.

 When Should Wisdom Teeth